The worst kind of quitting happens when you don’t notice it.

 It takes time for managers and supervisors alike to learn how best handle every situation related specifically towards management; however, if a problem arises within your company, then there should always be open communication between management staff members, so everyone involved understands exactly where everyone else stands when faced with decisions such as these."

 It’s important to remember that a lot of the time people make decisions because they don’t want to deal with what they think is a difficult conversation.
 This can be something as simple as telling their boss they aren’t interested in being promoted or quitting their job because they want more money.
 If you know your employees well enough, then you should be able to identify them by the behavior changes that happen before they leave.

 About the Author:

-Kaitlin P. Hughes is the Digital Content Coordinator at ASAP.
-She joined the team with a background in communications, public relations, marketing, and scientific research.
+Kaitlin P. Hughes joined the ASAP team with a background in communications, public relations, marketing, and scientific research.
 She prides herself in becoming a subject matter expert in whatever her current field is, but she had a leg up with ASAP as she previously worked as an office coordinator managing a staff of 15 undergraduate students.
 Kaitlin is dedicated to professional development and helping her peers on anything and everything they can do to become a better version of themselves.